 All pregnant women should take the HIV test.
 This will not only help in the proper detection and treatment but also prevents the virus from being transmitted from mother to child.

 Once you are tested positive, you should immediately start HIV treatment.
-The HIV treatment options available are antiretroviral therapy and medications which prevent the HIV virus from multiplying.
+The HIV treatment options available are antiretroviral therapy and medications which prevent HIV from multiplying.

 For more information